inventory-hub/frontend/README.md

 5. Run `pnpm hasura:console` to open the hasura console.
 This is useful for debugging
 6. Run `pnpm graphql:codegen`.
 This needs to be re-run whenever you write new graphql queries or the schema changes
 7. Run `pnpm dev` to start the Next.js app.

+### Seeded Users

+The following users are seeded:

+- admin@example.com
+- joshua.man@example.com
+- david.plebeu@example.com

+and they all have the password `Test1234!`